-The whiplash injury lawyers at Butler Law Firm can evaluate your circumstances for free and help you get the assistance you need to move on with your life.
-Our attorneys have a depth of experience helping victims just like you seek the compensation they deserve for injuries that were someone else’s fault.
+The whiplash personal injury lawyers at Butler Kahn can evaluate your circumstances for free and help you get the assistance you need to move on with your life.
+Our car accident attorneys have a depth of experience helping victims just like you seek the compensation they deserve for injuries that were someone else’s fault.
 We’re prepared to handle every aspect of your case for you, so you can focus on recovering physically and emotionally.

 Please call us whenever you’re ready to discuss your situation and find out more about your legal options.

 What Is Whiplash?